|

 Lineage Statement |

-Gudmundsson, L. (2016) R package 'qmap': Statistical Transformations for Post-Processing Climate Model Output.
-R package version 1.0-4. https://cran.r-project.org/web/packages/qmap/qmap.pdf |
+Gudmundsson, L. (2016).
+R package 'qmap': Statistical Transformations for Post Processing Climate Model Output.
+Version 1.0-4. [https://cran.r-project.org/web/packages/qmap/qmap.pdf] |

 ||||